You are here

 In 2019, the TGA issued a permission that allows advertising of vaccines (including COVID-19 vaccines) that is, or forms part of a Commonwealth or state or territory health campaign (the 2019 permission).
 Under this permission, any party can use material produced by the Australian Government or an Australian state or territory government to promote COVID-19 vaccines.
 This material should not be altered or added to in a promotional way.
 However where the material has dedicated space for the advertiser to add specific information, this is allowed.

 Some government material may specify vaccines by, for example, referring to brand names.

 Examples of material produced by Commonwealth or state or territory governments include:

-In recognition of the importance of responsible communications regarding the COVID-19 vaccination program, the TGA has issued a subsequent legal permission (the 2021 permission) that allows advertisers such as health professionals, participating vaccination sites, corporate entities, media outlets and others to develop their own materials to communicate publicly about COVID-19 vaccines subject to the conditions below.
+In recognition of the importance of responsible communications regarding the COVID-19 vaccination program, the TGA has issued subsequent legal permissions, including the permission currently in force (the 2022 permission) that allows advertisers such as health professionals, participating vaccination sites, corporate entities, media outlets and others to develop their own materials to communicate publicly about COVID-19 vaccines subject to the conditions below.

 Any party can create their own content to promote COVID-19 vaccines, provided:

 - the content is consistent with current Commonwealth health messaging regarding the national COVID-19 vaccination program, including content found on the Australian Government Department of Health website; and